JuliaEarth/GeoStats.jl/docs/src/workflow.md

 In this example, we selected a `PointwiseLearn` strategy to solve the geostatistical learning problem.
-This strategy consists of applying the learning model pointwise for every point in the spatial data:
+This strategy consists of applying the learning model pointwise for every location in the geospatial data:

 ```@example workflow
 Ω̂t = solve(𝒫, ℒ)